ManujGarggit/Advanced-xv6/README.md

 - d.
 For priority 3: 8 timer ticks
 - e.
 For priority 4: 16 timer ticks

-On the initiation of a process, push it to the end of the highest priority queue.
+- On the initiation of a process, push it to the end of the highest priority queue.
-You should always run the processes that are in the highest priority queue that is not empty
+- You should always run the processes that are in the highest priority queue that is not empty.
+- If a process is being runned in lower queue it should be preempted if a process enters at higher priority queue.
+-  If the process uses the complete time slice assigned for its current priority queue, it is preempted and inserted at the end of the next lower level queue.

 If a process voluntarily relinquishes control of the CPU it leaves the queuing network, and when the process becomes ready again after the I/O, it is inserted at the tail of the same queue, from which it is relinquished earlier